donnay/melodic-cabbage/src/pages/posts/nature.md

 ---
 title: Photo-walks - My way to relax in and de-stress
-subtitle: >-
-  I like to spend time out in nature going on photo-walks.
+subtitle: I like to spend time out in nature going on photo-walks.
 They are a great way to get some exercize, get out of my head, and document the world around me.
 excerpt: >-
 Spending time out walking around taking photos affects both my physical and mental health, it is meditative and recharges me.
 date: '2020-08-31'
 thumb_img_path: images/seal.jpg
-hide_header: true
+content_img_path: images/walk.jpg
 template: post
-content_img_path: images/walk.jpg

 ---

 ## Get out for a walk, explore your surroundings!